-If you love animals, few careers are likely to be as rewarding as veterinary medicine.
-Our BS in Equine Science (Pre -Veterinary Program) is exactly what you need to prepare yourself for a career in caring for special creatures.
+Few careers are likely to be as rewarding as veterinary medicine.
+Our B.S. in Equine Science (Pre -Veterinary Program) is exactly what you need to make your resume stand out.

 Tools to Succeed

-- Expert Faculty and Staff: Our instructors are professionals in a variety of Equine and animal related industries.
+There is a veterinarian on staff that works closely with students in and out of the classroom.
+Our instructors are professionals in a variety of equine and animal science related industries.

-- Lectures: The Equine Studies and Natural Sciences Departments work together to provide students with lectures that focus on relevant and current trends in veterinary medicine.
+The Equine Studies and Science Department work together to provide students with basic concepts and also relevant and current trends in veterinary medicine.

 Once you have completed our degree program you will be able to pursue a variety of animal related careers.